Portland Oregon

 Modern kitchen design with unique mosaic tiles on backsplash

 Visible from every angle, the kitchen ties the whole main level together.
-Marble-inspired tile, open shelving, and modern cabinetry strike a perfect balance between beauty and function.
+Marble mosaic tile, open shelving, and modern cabinetry strike a perfect balance between beauty and function.
 While we didn’t replace the cabinet fronts in this space, we refreshed the backsplash and countertops to give the room a completely updated feel.
 It’s a great example of how a few strategic changes can transform a kitchen without requiring a full renovation!
+We also added a pop of blue with new counter stools to connect with the rest of the home.

 Marbled Mosaic tile in Modern kitchen